aksommerville/zerosigma/README.md

 - - [x] Short platforms high up.
 Far enough apart that eventually you can't make it without teleporting! ...already ready
 - [ ] Proper maps.
 - - [ ] Each of the 6 outer maps should be split into pre- and post-challenge.
 No more than 9 flowers post-challenge, so as long as you enter fresh, you won't need to enter twice.
+- - - Or should we add more logic to flower placement, to make even tighter constraints?
+- - - Keep in mind that there are 6 outer maps, but only 5 customers.
+- - - Home map must introduce walljump and downjump.
+- - - Flowers: 9*6 post-challenge, 19*6 pre-challenge, 57 home.
+- - - Six challenges:
+- - - - [ ] Teleport-jump to narrow platforms.
+- - - - [ ] Don't squish the mushroom yet.
+- - - - [ ] Fastfall to slip past a flamethrower, and there's a goat below.
+- - - - [ ] Walljump over 1-meter outcrop.
+- - - - [ ] Make the goat press a button.
+- - - - [ ] Teleport thru a pillar.
 - - [ ] Can I make 6 different regional graphics variations?
 - - - [ ] Forest
 - - - [ ] Desert